DEPARTMENT OF LABOR UPDATES TIP CREDIT AND HALF-TIME FOR OVERTIME REGULATIONS

 Under the fluctuating workweek method, an employee agrees to be paid a fixed weekly salary for working a “fluctuating” number of hours each week.
 When the employee works more than 40 hours in a workweek, the weekly salary is divided by the total number of hours worked during the week to determine the “regular rate of pay” for the week.
 The regular rate is divided in half and this half-time rate (instead of time-and-a-half) is then paid to the worker for each hour worked in excess of 40 – in addition to the fixed weekly “salary”.
 This can allow an employer to avoid paying a substantial amount of overtime, but the employer must follow some strict requirements.
 If an employer doesn’t comply, it will have to calculate employees’ overtime rates based on 40 hours and a time and one-half overtime rate instead of as described above.

-The DOL decided against a revision that would have allowed employers to pay bonuses and other non-overtime premiums (eg. shift differentials) without invalidating the guaranteed fixed salary requirement of the fluctuating workweek pay method.
+In 2011, the DOL decided against a revision that would have allowed employers to pay bonuses and other non-overtime premiums (eg. shift differentials) without invalidating the guaranteed fixed salary requirement of the fluctuating workweek pay method.
 The DOL explained its decision, noting that, “the proposed regulation could have had the unintended effect of permitting employers to pay a greatly reduced fixed salary and shift a large portion of employees’ compensation into bonus and premium payments, potentially resulting in wide disparities in employees’ weekly pay depending on the particular hours worked.”

 The Supreme Court has specifically held that the payment of shift differentials are part of a worker’s “regular rate of pay” and even though the shift differential may be small, it means an employee does not receive a “fixed amount” for their straight-time labor each week, violating the strict requirements placed on employers who choose to use the fluctuating workweek method.
 Other courts have held that employees did not receive a “fixed salary” because they received lump-sum “day-off pay”, “sea pay” for working on offshore vessels and “shift premiums”, violating the requirements for use of the half-time pay calculation instead of the default time and a half calculation required by the FLSA.